+FCU:

-FCU: You will be assigned 2 patients by the charge nurse.
-The patients on FCU only stay 24-48 hours post-delivery.
-You probably will not have the same patients for the 2 days you are there.
+You will be assigned 1 couplet by the charge nurse.
+The patients at FCU only stay 24-48 hours post-delivery.
+You will not have the same patients for the 2 days you are there.
+You must complete one chart pack for the mom and one for the baby.
+(3 assessment pages and Braden)

 During the FCU rotation, you will also do your Nursery Rotation.
-The babies room in with the new mother-this means that these nurses have two (2) patients at one time-the mother and the newborn.
-You will be responsible for the care of both the mother and infant.
+The baby(s) room in with the new mother-this means that these nurses have two (2) patients at one time-the mother and the newborn.
+You will be responsible for the care of the mother and infant.
 (The newborn goes to the nursery for only a few hours.
 During this time, the baby will be assessed, blood sugar checked, and medications given.)
 If your patient has delivered a male child that is to be circumcised, then you can go to the nursery and observe this procedure.
 You must document the care of each patient (mother and newborn!)